 - Try a new route.
 Ask your running buddies or a local running group for recommendations.
 You can also check out websites and apps that let users publish routes, such as Strava or Great Runs (just be sure to always run where you feel safe).

 - Climb some hills.
 Love 'em or hate 'em, hills are great for building leg strength, power, and mental stamina.
-Taking on a hilly course or running hill repeats are popular ways to gain some elevation among runners.
-If you live in a flatter environment, crank up the incline on a treadmill for a few intervals, or get creative with empty parking garages and ramps (always look out for cars).
+If you live in a flat environment, crank up the incline on a treadmill for a few intervals, or get creative with empty parking garages and ramps (always look out for cars).

 4. Set a performance goal